gnk6/pmsFW/README.md

 - Root SSH access on the Debian server with pubkey authentication

 Playbooks:
-- server_bridge_deploy,yml, is used to create 3 bridge interfaces:
+- server_bridge_deploy.yml is used to create 3 bridge interfaces:
   - br0 is the predefined interface used to communicate with the public network
   - br1 is the predefined interface used to communicate with the local network
   - br2 is the non-editable interface used for the link-local communication between the containers and the server
-- firewall_deploy.yml is used to deplpoy the three system contaienrs and the server systemd services:
+- firewall_deploy.yml is used to deploy the three system contaienrs and the server systemd services:
      - containers:
         - rest-firewall container provides the firewall functionalities (firewall rules, network interfaces management, static routing e.g.)
         - rest-apache container provides a wgui and the api endpoints that are used for the communication between the three containers and the user interface